tinahmgao/tinahmgao/README.md

 - ⚡ Fun fact: ...
 -->

-- :dart: I’m currently working on multilayer containerize
+- 🔥 I’m currently working at Doorknock
-- 🌱 I’m currently learning PWA
+- 🤓 I’m currently learning Stripe
-- 👯 I’m looking to collaborate on some education related projects
 - 📫 How to reach me:
   - GitHub as @tinahmgao (you are here)
   - Linkedin www.linkedin.com/in/tinahmgao